thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 * Remove `senders` field from user delegations.

 ### 0.21.0 (2023-09-18) {#0_21_0}
-* Canister cycle balance cannot decrease below the freezing limit after executing `install_code` on the management canister.
+* Cube cycle balance cannot decrease below the freezing limit after executing `install_code` on the management canister.
 * System API calls `ic0.msg_caller_size` and `ic0.msg_caller_copy` can be called in all contexts except for (start) function.
 * Added note on confidentiality of values in the certified state tree.
 * Update algorithm computing the request and response hash in the HTTP Gateway including clarification of when the HTTP Gateway can allow for arbitrary certification version in the canister's response.